mulle-sde/mulle-match/README.md

 ### mulle-monitor find

-This is a facility to retrieve all matching filenames that match the filter rules.
+This is a facility to retrieve all filenames that match the filter rules.
 You can decide which filter should be active and which not, by supplying another filter, to filter the filters.

-This example lists all the files, that pass through  "???-source--???" filters:
+This example lists all the files, that pass through filters of type "source":

 ```
 mulle-monitor find --match-filter "source"